 Wake Forest University does sponsor and process several types of permanent residence petitions for those faculty and staff members who occupy positions that qualify for sponsorship.
 For more detailed information on the process as well as qualification criteria, please contact Mr. Kent Greer of the WFU Center for International Studies at email@example.com.

-Please visit the Web site for more information on courses offered.
+Please visit the Professional Development Center website for more information on courses offered.

 Visit us to see what is new with TLC!